What was this engagement about?

 The new Act will reflect the lessons learned from the unprecedented flood and wildfire seasons in 2017 and 2018, address all four pillars of emergency management (mitigation, preparedness, response and recovery), and place more emphasis on up-front disaster risk reduction in order to prevent events from happening and to lessen the impact when they do occur.

 On October 28, Minister Mike Farnworth publicly released a discussion paper explaining the need for new legislation and outlining the proposed policy direction for modernized emergency management legislation.
-With the discussion paper government is seeking comment and feedback from its many emergency management partners and the public.
+With the discussion paper government sought comment and feedback from its many emergency management partners and the public.

-During this time, you can download the Emergency Management Legislation Discussion Paper and share your feedback in several different ways including:
+Citizens could download the Emergency Management Legislation Discussion Paper and share their feedback during the engagement period.

 EMBC will use feedback from this public engagement period to inform drafting of the new legislation, which is expected to be introduced in the Fall 2020 legislative session.